rubyguides

-The Command Pattern in Ruby
+The Command Pattern in Ruby: Encapsulating Actions as Reusable Objects

 The command pattern is a behavioral design pattern that encapsulates a request as an object.
 Instead of sending a direct instruction to an object, you package that instruction along with all its data into a dedicated command object.
 This simple idea provides a range of powerful capabilities: undo/redo history, deferred execution, macro commands, and command queuing.

-In this guide you will learn how the command pattern works in Ruby, how to build a clean command interface, implement concrete commands, add undo/redo support, compose macro commands, and see practical examples in CLI applications.
+You will learn how the command pattern works in Ruby, how to build a clean command interface, implement concrete commands, add undo/redo support, compose macro commands, and see practical examples in CLI applications.

 Consider a simple text editor with a Document class.
 You might have methods like document.bold_text, document.italicize_text, and document.underline_text.
 Callers invoke these methods directly, which works fine until you need any of the following: